 My experience with Coolors

-That said, be careful.
-For very specific needs, such as fine management of CMYK color models for printing or complex design systems with thousands of tokens, Coolors can show its limitations.
-It excels at rapid exploration, but less so at managing comprehensiveness.
+That said, beware.
+For very specific needs, such as the fine management of CMYK color models for printing or complex design systems with thousands of tokens, Coolors can show its limits.
+It excels in rapid exploration, less so in managing completeness.

 Is Coolors suitable for beginners?